Malton, North Yorkshire

 Malton is the local area's commercial and retail centre.
-In the town centre there are small traditional independent shops and high street names.
-The market place has recently become a meeting area with a number of coffee bars and cafés opening all day to complement the public houses.
+In the town centre there are small traditional independent shops and high-street names.

-Malton has been described as "the food capital of Yorkshire", and was voted one of the best places to live in Britain by The Sunday Times in both the 2017 and 2018 lists.
+Malton has been described as "the food capital of Yorkshire" and was voted one of the best places to live in Britain by The Sunday Times in both the 2017 and 2018 lists.

-Malton was named the dog-friendliest town in the UK at the annual Dog Friendly Awards, in association with the Kennel Club in 2018/19.
+Malton was named the dog-friendliest town in the UK at the annual Dog Friendly Awards, in association with the Kennel Club, in 2018/19.
 In 2020 Malton was named as one of the most dog-friendly staycation spots in the UK and the best in Yorkshire.

 History

+British

+A seven-foot-long British oak canoe was found on the farm of Mr Hebden Flowers of South Holme in 1869.
+The relic was taken to Malton, being intended for the Yorkshire Philosophical Society's museum.